 IUPUI has inherited traditions of Indiana's two Big Ten universities and has developed its own urban focus, with close ties to its capital city and to communities across the state.
-Indiana University, founded in 1820 in Bloomington, enrolls more than 92,000 students at eight campuses throughout the state.
+Indiana University, founded in 1820 in Bloomington, enrolls more than 110,000 students at eight campuses throughout the state.
 The Bloomington and Indianapolis campuses form IU's academic core with a wide range of disciplines and professions.
 Purdue University, founded in 1869 at West Lafayette, is Indiana's land-grant institution with many outreach and service programs.

 Today, IUPUI is a vibrant and nationally-recognized urban research university.
-Noted for its engagement with its communities, IUPUI has received numerous awards such as the "2005 College with a Conscience (Princeton Review)," 2006 "Savior of Our Cities," 2006 "Presidential Honor Roll Award for Community Service," and 2008 Service Learning "Program to Look For" (U.S. News and World Report).
-The campus tops all Indiana campuses for research funding (\$303 million in 2008) and is recognized for Undergraduate Research as a "Program to Watch" in 2007 (U.S. News and World Report).
+Noted for its engagement with its communities, IUPUI has received numerous awards.
+The campus attracted research funding of over \$400 million in 2009-2010) and is recognized for Undergraduate Research as a "Program to Watch" in 2007 (U.S. News and World Report).
 The Signature Centers Initiative, a strategic part of the campus academic plan, provides competitive seed money to establish twenty-nine research centers.
 This strategic investment in the campus's future enhances collaborative and interdisciplinary work that builds on existing strengths to maximize the impact of IUPUI research.

 Strategic international partnerships with Moi University in Kenya, the University of Hidalgo in Mexico and Sun-Yat-Sen University in China led to our receiving the 2009 Institute of International Education's "Andrew Heiskell Award for Innovation in International Exchange Partnerships."
-Examples of IUPUI's emergence as a leader in international partnerships include the School of Liberal Arts' "Confucius Institute," designed to promote the teaching of Chinese language and culture and the School of Nursing's "World Health Organization Collaborating Center in Healthy Cities" designation that spearheads research, education and community development efforts for health promotion partnerships.
+Examples of IUPUl's emergence as a leader in international partnerships include the School of Liberal Arts' "Confucius Institute," designed to promote the teaching of Chinese language and culture and the School of Nursing's "World Health Organization Collaborating Center in Healthy Cities" designation that spearheads research, education and community development efforts for health promotion partnerships.

-RISE to the IUPUI Challenge is a major new initiative to enhance student engagement and success by increasing students' exposure to experiential learning in the areas of research, international, service learning and experiential learning - IUPUI's strengths!
+RISE to the IUPUI Challenge is a major initiative to enhance student engagement and success by increasing students' exposure to experiential learning in the areas of research, international, service learning and experiential learning - IUPUI's strengths!

 More than four out of five of IUPUI's entering freshmen come from the Indianapolis region.
 Professional schools at the campus have very close ties to economic, governmental, educational, medical and cultural institutions in the state's capital city.
-While Indianapolis boasted a population of 782,000 at the 2000 census, the eightcounty, central Indiana metropolitan area had a population of approximately 1.6 million.
+While Indianapolis boasted a population of 782,000 at the 2000 census, the eight-county, central Indiana metropolitan area had a population of approximately 1.6 million.
 The city has a tradition of fiscal conservatism, a diversified economy and labor force, and a business climate marked by public-private partnership.
 It is the city in the U.S. most centrally located to the top 100 markets, and nearly two-thirds of the residents of the U.S. live within 700 miles.
 These and other demographic factors suggest potential for continued community support for IUPUI and its programs.